A Human-Centric Framework for Data Attribution in Large Language Models: The Current LLM Ecosystem: Creators, Distributors and Recipients of Data

-Like all other spheres of human activity, the data economy is affected by the existing incentives for the participants. \cref{tab:stakeholders} presents examples\footnote{We intentionally do not provide a quantitative analysis, because the interests are too heterogeneous even within one stakeholder group, and the current literature likely over-represents the perspectives of those stakeholders who have the means to express them (and especially to assert them in court).} of such incentives.
+Like all other spheres of human activity, data economy is affected by the existing incentives for the participants. \cref{tab:stakeholders} presents examples\footnote{We intentionally do not provide a quantitative analysis, because the interests are too heterogeneous even within one group, and the current literature likely over-represents the perspectives of those stakeholders who have the means to express them, especially in courts.} of such incentives.
 We group the incentives into extrinsic and intrinsic, per classic high-level distinction of motivation types in psychology~\cite{MorrisGrehlEtAl_2022_On_what_motivates_us_detailed_review_of_intrinsic_extrinsic_motivation}.
-We further distinguish between financial and social extrinsic incentives, since they can have different implications for the attribution problem: Some kinds of financial incentives may be achievable via blanket license agreements, not necessarily requiring fine-grained attribution.
-In contrast, social incentives heavily depend on attribution: a content creator e.g. can only establish themselves as an expert if their knowledge is attributed to them.
-Some types of intrinsic motivation also rely on attribution: for example, LLM users may expect citations because that is required by their epistemic goals \citep{clark2025epistemicalignmentmediatingframework}, or because they prefer to support ethically sourced technology.
-Note that if such a service is more valuable to the users, meeting their intrinsic goals becomes a financial incentive for the industry.
+We further distinguish between financial and social extrinsic incentives, since they can have different implications for the attribution problem: some kinds of financial incentives may be achievable via blanket license agreements, not necessarily requiring fine-grained attribution.
+In contrast, social incentives heavily depend on attribution: e.g. a content creator can only establish themselves as an expert if their contributions are attributed to them.
+Some types of intrinsic motivation may also rely on attribution: for example, LLM users may expect citations because that is required by their epistemic goals \citep{clark2025epistemicalignmentmediatingframework}, or because they prefer to support ethically sourced technology.
+Note that if an attribution-enabled service is more valuable to the users for social or intrinsic reasons, the industry has a financial incentive to provide it.

 Our literature review suggests the following observations relevant to the attribution problem.

 \begin{itemize}